joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 would similarly get much more sophisticated textures.

-As I embarked on this project I started doing some more background reading and pretty quickly discovered that Dmitry Ulyanov and Vadim Lebedev had written up a really cool [blog post][3] that extended the neural texture synthesis technique to audio.
+As I embarked on this project I started doing some more background reading and quickly discovered that Dmitry Ulyanov and Vadim Lebedev had written up a really cool [blog post][3] that extended the neural texture synthesis technique to audio.
 I was able to reproduce the results from [Gatys et al. (2015)](1) on image textures and Ulyanov & Lebedev's work on audio textures within a week or two, but I wasn't particularly happy with the results on certain kinds of textures.
 In particular bells with long, sustained tones did not sound very